 Sneaker and fashion culture has become one of the most prevalent in the world, and along with its rise to the top, it has given way to its own slang.
-Some sneaker slang is pretty straightforward, while others can be a bit strange to understand.
-If you are new to the world of sneaker slang or wanting to keep up with the latest trends, this is the perfect guide for you.
+Some sneaker slang and shoe terms are pretty straightforward, while other sneaker terminology can be a bit strange to understand.
+If you are new to the world of sneaker slang or want to keep up with the latest trends, this is the perfect guide for you.
+Let’s look at sneakerhead talk.

-1’s, 3’s, 4’s, 5’s, 10’s, 11’s: These reference Air Jordan sneakers made by Nike, and they’re released each year with different numbers.
-The ones Michael Jordan played in are prevalent, like the Jordan 1’s, 3’s, etc. If someone says, “I got a pair of 1’s for my birthday,” they’re likely referring to the Jordan 1.
+1s, 3s, 4s, 5s, 10s, 11s: These numbers reference Air Jordan sneakers made by Nike.
+The ones Michael Jordan played in are prevalent, like the Jordan 1s, Jordan 3s, etc. If someone says, “I got a pair of 1s for my birthday,” they’re referring to the Nike Air Jordan 1 sneaker.

-ACG: All Conditions Gear – A trendy line of Nike products known for their weather-resistant qualities.
+ACG: All Conditions Gear.
+This is a trendy line of Nike products known for their weather-resistant qualities.
 Perfect for any outdoor adventures.

 Beaters: These are shoes in your collection that you don’t mind getting beat up because you wear them a lot.
 No matter how many kicks you have, you probably wear these in rough conditions, like when it’s raining or partying all night.

-Coke Whites: Distinctively white Sneakers, like the substance.
-Having some coke whites in your closet adds a touch of mystery and impresses others.
-Think of a fresh new pair of Air Force 1s, for example.
+Coke Whites: Distinctively white sneakers, like the substance.
+Having some Coke whites in your closet adds a touch of mystery and impresses others.
+Think of a fresh new pair of white Air Force 1s, for example.

 Cosy Boy: A style that combines fashion with extreme comfort, creating a cosy and stylish look.